alex-nackenoff/hugo-website/content/posts/gluten-free-sheet-pan-pizza.md

 {{< figure src="https://piwigo.alexnackenoff.com/_data/i/galleries/website-pics/2020/9-17-pizza/20200912_190540-xx.jpg" caption="Throw on your toppings while your oven preheats.
 Here I'm going with mozzarella with homemade pickled red onions and pickled sweet peppers.
 Not shown is the massive amount of parmesan I grated on top before baking">}}

-Since foccacia is baked around 425F and pizza is baked around 500-550F (not including brick pizza ovens), I decided to split the difference and start at 450F.
+Since focaccia is baked around 425F and pizza is baked around 500-550F (not including brick pizza ovens), I decided to split the difference and start at 450F.
 This probably could have been 475F, as I bumped it up to that in the last third of the bake anyway, but see what you like.
 Lower temps are going to give a softer crust.

 * Bake at 450F for 30 min.
 * What I actually did: 450F for 20 min, raise to 475F for 10 min